CompassSecurity/pipeleak/docs/article.md

 The first thing to look out for: What projects do I have access to?
 Is it more than unauthenticated?
 Some companies grant their developers `developer` access to each repository, this might become interesting.

+The main question: Is the access concept based on the least privilege principle?

 # Misconfigurations And Mishandling

 ## Secret Detection in Source Code